The Masters: Groups and tee times for Thursday's first round at Augusta National

 Live on

 Watch The Masters exclusively live on Sky Sports.
-Live coverage throughout tournament week is on Sky Sports Golf, with additional feeds and bonus action during all four rounds available via the red button.
+Live coverage is on Sky Sports Golf, with additional feeds and bonus action during all four rounds available via the red button.
 Featured Group coverage starts at 2pm on Thursday.

 Get the best prices and book a round at one of 1,700 courses across the UK & Ireland